jucie/basic/README.md

 basic -in civilwar.bas -out civilwar.c

 For generating the final executable you may use your C compiler of choice.
-Any compiler from C89 and later will do.
+Any compiler supporting C89 or later will do.
 Be sure to have the basiclib files from "lib" available in the same folder as the main source file.
 Then, invoke the C compiler like that: